CommandMC/HeroicWiki/Environment-Variables.md

 ## umu

 [umu](https://github.com/Open-Wine-Components/umu-launcher) is a tool that allows the Steam runtime to work outside of Steam.
-It should be used in conjunction with Proton-GE.
+It's best utilized in conjunction with Proton-GE or umu-Proton.
+However, umu can also be used with vanilla Proton.

 If an environment variable successfully fixes a game, it can be upstreamed to the [umu database](https://github.com/Open-Wine-Components/umu-database) and the [umu protonfixes](https://github.com/Open-Wine-Components/umu-protonfixes) repository.
 Once these fixes are upstreamed, the fixes are automatically applied to your game.
 In these cases, the environment variable will be handled by umu entirely and **do not** need to be handled by the user.